List of New X-Men story arcs: X-Posed

 The student squads compete for the Prizegiving awards as a damaging secret becomes known to the school.
 The students are affected to various degrees, and one of the faculty, Rahne, leaves the school as a result.
 As the staff struggle to adjust to this ordeal, another more dangerous issue threatens the school; a mind-controlled Wolverine is lose on the grounds.
 All the available X-Men, and even a team of Avengers, are called in to capture him; but one of the X-Men, Northstar, is killed in the pursuit.
-Too add further insult to injury, Northstar's body is captured by The Hand before it can be buried.
+Too add further insult to injury, Northstar's body is captured by the Hand before it can be buried.
 Not wanting to worry the students further, Scott and Emma decide that the planned memorial for Northstar will proceed without his body to allow the students some closure.

 Toward the end of the school year, the faculty begin preparing for the school's spring dance.
-Shan and Dani struggle with the extra burden of covering for the absent faculty.
+Xi'an and Dani struggle with the extra burden of covering for the absent faculty.
 For the students, anxiety runs high as each of them ponders if they will be asked to the dance by one of their classmates.
 The dance goes off with several hitches among the students, but is for the most part uneventful.
 The following day, the X-Men are called away by The Avengers on important business, and Dani is left to perform the Prizegiving ceremony alone.
-Near the completion of the ceremony, The Blob crashes into the school.
-Upset about not being invited into the new Brotherhood of Evil Mutants, he intends to attack the X-Men single-handedly to make a name for himself.
+Near the completion of the ceremony, the Blob crashes into the school.
+Upset about not being invited into the new Brotherhood of Mutants, he intends to attack the X-Men single-handedly to make a name for himself.
 With the X-Men away, and only Dani and Amara to protect the school, several New Mutants and Hellions join the fray to help defeat Blob.